Before Personality: How Environment Shapes Human Behavior

 there is little room to stop.

-Inside them, the nervous system naturally shifts
+the nervous system naturally shifts

 into a short, compact mode.